 For instance, freelancers and independent contractors generally can, or must, pay estimated quarterly taxes to avoid a big tax bill each year.
 In these cases, they may even receive a tax return on their 1099-reported income (assuming overpayment).

 At the same time, some 1099 recipients could have deductions that offset the income.
 Simply put, deductions reduce tax liability by lowering one’s taxable income for a given year.
-The standard deduction for tax year 2020 for a single person or a married couple filing separately is $12,400, and for a married couple filing jointly, $24,800.
+The standard deduction for tax year 2023 for a single person is $13,850 and, for joint filers, is $27,700.
 But itemized deductions might include:

 • Student loan interest